 - Thinking of physical activity as an important part of their health.
 In France, children get three recesses scheduled throughout the school day—one 15-minute break, an hour-long recess and another 15-minute break.
 Some may say this pulls them away from learning, but it’s possible this method may help them be more focused in the classroom.

 - Transportation to and from school.
-In France, many children bike and walk to school.
+Also in France, many children bike and walk to school.
 While this clearly isn’t a possibility for everyone, it makes you wonder if there are programs and initiatives that can be established to allow children more exercise time to and from school.

 These aren’t hard and fast rules, and not ones that can be easily implemented, but they do get you thinking of other ways we can help our kids live healthier lives throughout the day.